Welcome to Paprika Recipe Manager!

 will be exported to a directory, with an individual HTML file for each recipe, and an

 |.paprikarecipes||Paprika's bulk recipe export format.
 These files can be easily imported into any copy of Paprika.|

 All Recipeswill be selected, but you can choose to export a different category if you would like.

 For technical support inquiries, please submit a new ticket through our support page.

 For answers to frequently asked questions, please consult our knowledge base.

-For a list of changes in each version, please consult What's New on iPhone.
+For a list of changes in each version, please consult What's New on iPad.